AswinAsh05/Planetary-Gear/README.md

 ---

-## 🤝 Contributions

-Open to suggestions, improvements, and collaboration!

----

-## 📬 Contact
+## Contact

-Feel free to connect or reach out for discussions on design, robotics, and embedded systems.
+Open for collaboration in robotics, embedded systems, and mechanical design.